david-frazee/LinkedTemplates/AzureFirewall/ReadMe.md

 10. Select Add.

-***Notes: When Forced Tunneling is enabled, DNAT rules are no longer supported due to asymmetric routing.
-This can be resolved with a User-Defined Route on the AzureFirewallSubnet Route Table configuration.***
+***Note: When Forced Tunneling is enabled, DNAT rules are no longer supported due to asymmetric routing.
+This can be resolved with a User-Defined Route on the AzureFirewallSubnet Route Table configuration.
+This will be covered in the following sections.***

 #### Create Route Tables for environment